anicholakos/complete_fxos_tutorial/source/episode08.rst

 OS understands the activity pick and shows you automatically the 2 applications that could fulfill your activity request.
 You can then select from them.

-Neither of these activities work on the similator, but rest assured they do work on a real device.
+Neither of these activities work on the simulator, but rest assured they do work on a real device.

 .. image:: illustrations/episode08/web_activities4.png